 \section{Algebraic Riccati tensor equation}

-In this section, we introduce the basic control theory for the continuous-time MLTI systems \eqref{MLTI-continuous}, and establish the unique existence of the positive semidefinite solution to the ARTE \eqref{ARTE}.
-Moreover, a perturbation analysis is conducted for the ARTE \eqref{ARTE}.
+In this section, we introduce the basic control theory for the continuous-time MLTI systems \cref{MLTI-continuous}, and establish the unique existence of the positive semidefinite solution to the ARTE \cref{ARTE}, and prove the tensor version of the bounded real lemma and the small gain theorem.
+Moreover, a perturbation analysis is conducted for the ARTE \cref{ARTE}.